 July 27 has not been a very newsworthy day in National Hockey League history.
-However, there was a big trade of Hockey Hall of Famers that ended rather one-sided when we look back on it 25 years later.
+However, there was a big trade of Hockey Hall of Famers that ended rather one-sided when we look back on it over 25 years later.
 So. let’s get inside the THW time machine and relive all the best moments this date has given us through the decades.

 A Mid-summer Blockbuster

 The St. Louis Blues and Hartford Whalers pulled off a huge deal on July 27, 1995, when they did a one-for-one swap of future Hall of Famers.
 The Blues traded forward Brendan Shanahan to the Whalers for 20-year-old defenseman Chris Pronger.

 Shanahan was an established star at the time of the deal.
 He scored 156 goals and 306 points in his four seasons with the Blues.
 Pronger, who was the number two overall pick at the 1993 NHL Entry Draft, had yet to establish himself as a star.
 He had 10 goals and 44 points in the first 124 NHL games of his career.

 The Blues were the big winners of this trade.
 Shanahan scored 44 goals during the 1995-96 season for the Whalers.
 He was traded to the Detroit Red Wings just two games into the 1996-97 season, along with Brian Glynn, for Paul Coffey, Keith Primeau, and a first-round draft pick used to select Nikos Tselios.

 Meanwhile, Pronger played 598 games, over nine seasons, with the Blues.
 That’s 425 more games than Shanahan, Coffey, Primeau, and Tselios played for the Whalers franchise combined.
 The 1999-00 season made Pronger a superstar when he scored 14 goals and 62 points to go along with his plus-52 rating.
 He won both the Norris and Hart Trophies that season for being voted both the best defenseman and most valuable player of the NHL.